-One of my most favorite and easy go-to recipes is this crock pot rotisserie chicken recipe that I considerably altered from a few that I saw online.
-I had heard that it was pretty simple to make your own rotisserie-esque chicken in a slow cooker, but I wanted to see for myself.
-And so it was!
+One of my most favorite and easy go-to recipes is this crock pot rotisserie chicken recipe.
+I had heard that it was pretty simple to make your own in a slow cooker, but I wanted to see for myself.

-I’ve got this recipe down to a science now that I can get the entire crock pot assembled in under 10 minutes.
+Once you get the swing of this recipe, you can assemble it in the slow cooker in under 10 minutes.
 Either I’ll allow it to cook overnight while we sleep or during the day so that it’s ready for dinner.

 I’ll typically use the juices to cook rice with (so that it tastes wonderful too) or freeze for another time when I have plenty of vegetables to sauté.
 This recipe also pairs well with my sweet potato fries or stuffed acorn squash.

 While it might not seem like that big of a deal to some, it’s pretty important to source meat products such as chicken from organic sources.

 If you can chicken from a local farmer who allows them to roam freely, even better.
 The reality is that chickens raised by industrial companies live in conditions that aren’t good for their health.

 By the way, chickens are not vegetarians.

 Ideally, your raw chicken should not be labeled “vegetarian fed” because it may indicate that the bird was not allowed outdoors.
 It’s best to look for pastured chickens.

 They typically will eat grubs and other insects freely.
 And they’ll have their diets supplemented with some corn (preferably non-GMO), other grains, and ingredients necessary to be healthy throughout their life before heading to slaughter.